-After graduating from Georgetown University (BSBA ’67), Washington, DC and the Richard Ivey School of Business program (MBA ’69) and gaining significant experience in the investment banking industry for approximately eight years, Paul J. Hill is the third generation in the Hill family to lead The Hill Companies.
-His leadership and strategic direction serve as a catalyst to diversify The Hill Companies and the employment base of the province.
-He was the driving force in structuring the 1991 transaction that led to obtaining the controlling interest in Crown Life and relocating its head office from Toronto to Regina.
-He subsequently became its Chairman.
-The Hill Companies now operate in the areas of real estate, insurance, media, oil and gas, and manufacturing.
+After earning his BSBA from Georgetown University (’67) and an MBA from the Richard Ivey School of Business (’69), Paul J. Hill spent nearly a decade in the investment banking industry before becoming the third generation to lead The Hill Companies.
+His leadership and strategic direction have served as a catalyst for diversifying The Hill Companies and the province's employment base.
+The Hill Companies now operate in the areas of real estate, surety, insurance, media, oil and gas, and manufacturing in both the United States and Canada.
 Paul’s extensive network within the North American business community facilitates his ability to aggressively seek unique business opportunities.

-Mo Bundon, S.O.M, is results oriented and customer driven.
-For over 35 years, he has developed a team that is responsive to the ever-changing dynamics of real estate.
+Mo Bundon, S.O.M., is results-oriented and customer-driven.
+For over 40 years, he has developed a team that is responsive to the ever-changing dynamics of real estate.
 Together, they have overseen the development and leasing of major office towers, retail projects, industrial land and residential land in Saskatchewan and Alberta.
-While Mo’s passion continues to be real estate, as Vice Chair of Harvard Developments Corp., his leadership and strategic direction are instrumental in continuing The Hill Companies tradition of prosperity.
+At the same time, Mo’s passion continues to be real estate; as Vice Chair of Harvard Developments Corp., his leadership and strategic direction are instrumental in continuing The Hill Companies' tradition of prosperity.

 Community Involvement